Updated March 31, 2026

 - Arizona commercial auto minimum liability limits are $25,000/$50,000/$15,000, so driving school vehicles should be reviewed against those minimums before a quote is requested.

-- Arizona requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if the school rents classroom, office, or lot space.
+- Most commercial leases in Arizona require proof of general liability coverage, which matters if the school rents classroom, office, or lot space.

 - Coverage should be checked for hired auto and non-owned auto exposures if instructors or staff use vehicles not titled to the business for lessons, testing support, or errands.